Philipp Rösler

 Philipp Rösler (/de/; born 24 February 1973) is a German former politician who served as federal minister of health from 2009 to 2011 and federal minister of economics and technology as well as vice-chancellor of Germany from 2011 to 2013.

 Rösler was chairman of the liberal Free Democratic Party (FDP) from 2011 to 2013.
 Following the 2013 federal election in which the FDP left the Bundestag, he announced his resignation from the chairmanship.
-Born in Vietnam, Rösler was the first cabinet minister and vice-chancellor of Asian background in Germany.
+Born in South Vietnam, Rösler was the first cabinet minister and vice-chancellor of Asian background in Germany.
 Before entering politics, Rösler was a cardiothoracic surgeon.

 Early life and education

-Rösler was born in Khánh Hung, Ba Xuyên Province, in South Vietnam (now Sóc Trăng Province, Vietnam) on 24 February 1973.
-He was adopted from a Roman Catholic orphanage near Saigon by a German couple who already had two biological children, and brought him to Düsseldorf, West Germany, in a plane of children's rights charitable humanitarian organization Terre des Hommes at the age of nine months.
+Rösler was born in Khánh Hung, Ba Xuyên Province, in South Vietnam (now Cần Thơ, Vietnam) on 24 February 1973.
+He was adopted from a Roman Catholic orphanage near Saigon by a German couple who already had two biological children, and brought him to Düsseldorf in a plane of children's rights charitable humanitarian organization Terre des Hommes at the age of nine months.
 He was raised by his adoptive father, who is a career military officer, after the couple separated when he was four years old.

 Rösler grew up in Hamburg, Bückeburg and Hanover, where he graduated from high school in 1992.
 After training to become a combat medic in the German Bundeswehr (the Federal Defence Force), Rösler was accepted to study medicine at the Hanover Medical School.
 Following this, he continued his education at the Bundeswehr hospital in Hamburg.
 He earned his Doctorate in cardiothoracic surgery in 2002.
 He left the service as a Stabsarzt (a rank for German medical officers equivalent to an army captain) in 2003.